Gostas/linux_conf/README.md

 https://github.com/swaywm/sway/wiki/GTK-3-settings-on-Wayland

 For GDM: A session can be disabled by editing the desktop file and adding a line as follows: Hidden=true.

+XDG_CURRENT_DESKTOP
+              The current desktop environment.
+This variable affects items which will be  shown  in  menu://applica‐ tions/ folder.
+XDG_MENU_PREFIX
+              The prefix for XDG menu definition XML file.
+This variable affects layout of items shown in menu://ap‐ plications/ folder.